Aajmeri/IOM/README.md

 ---

 ## Contributing

-This is currently a personal practice project.
  Contributions, suggestions, and feedback are welcome — feel free to open an issue or pull request.

 ---